jhelsby/jlox-notes/sections/4_evaluating-expressions.md

 We could add an `interpret()` method to our `Expr` class, and call it once the parser has constructed each expression, but this approach will get messy as we add more logic to our AST classes.

-Instead, we'll use the Visitor pattern we discussed in [Representing Code](/sections/2_representing-code.md#visitors-for-expressions) to add a new `Interpret` class.
+Instead, we'll use the Visitor pattern we discussed in [Representing Code](/sections/2_representing-code.md#visitors-for-expressions) to add a new `Interpreter` class.
 In that section, we implemented an example use of the Visitor pattern - a Pretty Printer class which recursively traversed our AST and concatenated the string representations of each value in order.
-Our `Interpret` class will do something similar, except instead of string concatenations, it will compute values.
+Our `Interpreter` class will do something similar, except instead of string concatenations, it will compute values.
 Here it is:

 > ```java
 > class Interpreter implements Expr.Visitor<Object>